How Do Barometers Work?

 In recent years, the aneroid barometer has become a common (and much safer) alternative.
 They have a flexible metal box inside that is vacuum-pumped so changes in pressure cause the metal to expand or shrink.
 This movement triggers mechanical levers that move a needle on the dial.
 French scientist Lucien Vidi invented the aneroid barometer in 1844.
 All Chelsea Clock barometers are aneroid barometers.

 How to Read a Barometer

-The two factors in reading a barometer are the current atmospheric pressure and what direction it is moving.
+The two factors involved in reading a barometer are the current atmospheric pressure and the direction in which it is moving.
 Here are the most common air pressure values and how to interpret them:

 - High pressure (over 30.20 inHg) that's steady, rising or slowly falling means fair weather.

 - High pressure that's rapidly falling means warmer but cloudy conditions.